 Health teams are working bravely to protect their communities, but they need help.
 Ebola can be stopped, and a fast response is crucial: a previous epidemic in May 2018 was quickly brought under control.

 We are working alongside the World Health Organization, the DRC’s Ministry of Health and other agencies.
 Through our Ebola Outbreak Appeal, we are committed to helping halt the spread of the virus and alleviating the suffering of those caught up in this crisis.
-You can help.

 The DRC is already in a humanitarian crisis.
 Violence, social instability and food insecurity make people even more vulnerable.
 Over 4.5 million men, women and children are internally displaced in this vast African country - most were forced from their homes by conflict.
 This makes it harder to reach them with medical aid.